bespoke-silicon-group/bsg_manycore/README.md

     sudo apt install build-essential gawk texinfo bison flex libgmp-dev libmpfr-dev libmpc-dev libz-dev device-tree-compiler cmake

-Check the verison of your gcc or g++ by the following command:
+Check the version of your gcc or g++ by the following command:

     gcc --version # or g++ --version